Anywhere With You

-Shrugging, Misty said, “Time’s getting limited.
-Either you call Juliet and tell her to take out your plus one, or you suck it up and get flexible."
+Shrugging, Misty said, “Time’s running out.
+Either you call Juliet and tell her to remove your plus one, or you suck it up and get flexible.”
 She pointed out the window.
-"Oh, look.
-That guy looks nice."
+“Oh, look.
+That guy looks nice.”

-Teegan followed her line of sight to a tall man in a khaki trench coat and dress pants, carrying a briefcase.
+Teegan followed her line of sight to a tall man wearing a khaki trench coat and dress pants, carrying a briefcase.
 He was cute.
 Dark hair.
 Put together.
 Looked sensible.
 She lowered her gaze, as she was accustomed to doing lately.
-“The thick gold band on his left hand looks really nice, too.”
+“The thick gold band on his left hand looks nice too.”

 Misty squinted.
 “Yeah.
 That sucks.”

 “Mmm-hmm.”
 Story of her life.
-The men she typically found were married, players, or psychopaths.
-Well, one of the men she’d met seemed like he had psychopathic tendencies.
+The men she typically met were married, players, or psychopaths.
+At least, one of the men seemed like he had psychopathic tendencies.
 That date had been a quick one.

-She dropped her head forward, making it thud against the table.
+She dropped her head forward, thudding it against the table several times.
 “Why did I tell Juliet I was bringing a date?”

 “Because you’re tired of going to our sorority sisters’ weddings stag.
 How many has it been now?
 Four?
 Five?”
 Teegan lifted her head just high enough to watch Misty counting on her fingers.
-“There was Hillary, then Samara, then Katie…oh, and Saylor.”
-She seemed stuck on the last two, so Teegan helped her out.
+“There was Hillary, Samara was next, followed by Katie…oh, and Saylor.”
+Misty seemed stuck on the last two names, so Teegan helped her out.

-“Jessica and Avery,” she said, sitting up and wrapping her hands around her mug.
+“Jessica and Avery.”
+Sighing, Teegan sat up straight and wrapped her hands around her warm mug.
 “Six, Misty.
-I’ve gone to six weddings dateless."
+I’ve gone to six weddings dateless.”

-With large puppy eyes and a sympathetic smile, Misty offered her flask.
+With sad puppy eyes and a sympathetic smile, Misty offered her flask.

-Teegan snatched it and poured enough to make her nearly empty coffee fill back up to the top of her cup.
-"That has to be some sort of record, right?
+Teegan snatched it and poured enough to fill her nearly empty coffee back up.
+“That has to be some sort of record, right?
 I mean, whose luck is that bad?
 Or is it even luck?
-I think it might just be me.
-I'm doing something to literally repel men."
+I think it might be me.
+I’m doing something to literally repel men.”

 Misty tapped her finger against her cheek in thought.
 “I bet we could turn this into a positive.
 We should call Guinness Book and tell them about—”

-Teegan cut off her friend's statement with a peeved look, then said, "I'm not doing it again.
-I have to find someone for this wedding.
-I'm so desperate, I've been considering paying a man to be my date."
+Teegan cut off her friend’s statement with a peeved look, then said, “I’m won’t attend another wedding alone.
+I have to find someone.
+I’m so desperate, I’ve been considering paying a man to be my date.”

-Misty's cup slammed onto the table, spewing a big glob of black coffee onto the battered wood table.
+Misty slammed her cup onto the table, sloshing a huge splash of whiskey and black coffee onto the battered wood table.
 Her eyes were wide and excited.
-"What, like an escort?
-Oh my god.
+“What, like an escort?
+Oh my God.
 Can I help pick him?
 Please?
 Please?
-Please?"
+Please?”